-We compare the power of the two versions of the BEAST with the following methods: the $\chi^2$-test and its improvement the $U$-statistic permutation (USP) test \citep{berrett2020optimal, berrett2021usp} with the same discretization for $B_{\lambda}$, the Fisher exact scanning \citep{ma2019fisher}, the distance correlation \citep{szekely2007}, the $k$-nearest neighbor mutual information (KNN-MI, \cite{kinney2014equitability}) with the default parameters, the $k$-nearest neighbour based Mutual Information Test (MINT, \cite{berrett2019nonparametric}) with default averaging over $k$, the multilinear copula test (MLC) by \cite{genest2019testing}, and the high-dimensional multinomial test (HDMultinomial) by \cite{Balakrishnan2019hypothesis}.
-Among these tests, the HDMultinomial, the MINT, and the USP test are minimax optimal in power.
+We compare the power of the two versions of the BEAST with the following methods: the $\chi^2$-test and its improvement the $U$-statistic permutation (USP) test \citep{berrett2021optimal, berrett2021usp} with the same discretization for $B_{\lambda}$, the Fisher exact scanning \citep{ma2019fisher}, the distance correlation \citep{szekely2007}, the $k$-nearest neighbor mutual information (KNN-MI, \cite{kinney2014equitability}) with the default parameters, the $k$-nearest neighbour based Mutual Information Test (MINT, \cite{berrett2019nonparametric}) with default averaging over $k$, MaxBET \citep{zhang2019bet}, BERET \citep{lee2023beret}, and the high-dimensional multinomial test (HDMultinomial) by \cite{Balakrishnan2019hypothesis}.
+Among these tests, the HDMultinomial, the MINT, and the USP test are shown to be minimax optimal in power.

 The data $(x_i, y_i), i=1,2,\cdots, n=128$ of the alternative distributions are generated according to the four different settings in Table~\ref{table: p2power} below.
 Parameter $\kappa$ is evenly spaced over $[0,1]$ to represent the level of noise.
 The settings are chosen such that the power curves display a thorough comparison for different signal strengths.
 In Figure~\ref{fig: p2d3}, $1,000$ simulations are conducted to calculate the empirical power of each test for each setting with a given $\kappa$.